 How Safe Helpline Can Support You and Your Unit

-Our highly trained Safe Helpline staff are available to answer your questions, provide resources and get you contact information for a variety of on-base and off-base resources you may need.
-You can connect with a staff member by calling the Telephone Helpline at 877-995-5247.
+Our highly trained Safe Helpline staff are available to answer your questions, provide resources and get you contact information for a variety of on-base and off-base resources.
+You can connect with a staff member by calling 877-995-5247.

 The Responder Database consists of more than 2,500 military and civilian resources around the world, searchable by installation name or zip code.
 The database can help you find contact information for responders, even if they are not on your installation, associated with your Service, or in your local community.

 The Safe Helpline app gives you access to the Telephone and Online Helplines, peer-to-peer support through the Safe HelpRoom, the Responder Database, and has interactive self-care exercises.
-The App may be especially helpful if your unit is deployed.
+The app may be especially helpful if your unit is deployed.
 Safe Helpline uses Voice over Internet Protocol (VoIP) technology to enable free access to the Telephone Helpline directly from the app and was specifically designed for members of the DoD community stationed OCONUS.
-This technology allows you to access Safe Helpline without the need for calling cards, expensive international phone plans, or having to use DSN.
+This technology allows you to access Safe Helpline without the need for calling cards, expensive international phone plans, or having to use DSN, and instead allows you to call using only a WiFi connection.
 It also ensures that use of the Telephone Helpline does not show up on your cell phone bill or call history.
-VoIP technology also enables you to call the Telephone Helpline with only a WiFi connection.
 The app is free and available to download on iOS and Android devices.

-Understanding of sexual assault, its impact, and resources to help with the healing process to be able to provide to your unit can be helpful if they’re looking for more information about sexual assault or how to support a survivor.
+It's important that you can provide members of your unit with more information about sexual assault, how to support a survivor, and resources to help with the healing process.
 Safe Helpline offers three unique, self-paced, programs to help those seeking support or information related to sexual assault.
 On average, each course should take approximately one hour to complete.
 Each course was built with a particular audience in mind, but all courses are available for anyone to take at any time.
 All three courses can be accessed anonymously through the Safe Helpline website here.

-The above provides a brief overview of available Safe Helpline services.
-For more information on each individual service, go here.
+For more information on each Safe Helpline service, go here.